 We provide many opportunities to exhibit your work as you progress through the program.
-Competitive exhibitions are held on campus in the UNT Art Gallery, the North and Lightwell Galleries, and the Cora Stafford Gallery.
-The annual Voertman Student Art Exhibition is juried by arts professionals, and many cash awards and art scholarships are given.
+Competitive exhibitions are held on campus in the UNT Art Gallery, the North Gallery, the Lightwell Gallery and the Cora Stafford Gallery.
+The annual Voertman Student Art Exhibition awards many cash prizes and art scholarships and is juried by art professionals.
 Students also participate in local, regional and international exhibitions.

-Graduates of our B.F.A. program have been admitted to some of the nationís top graduate programs.
+Graduates of our B.F.A. program have been admitted to some of the nation's top graduate programs.

-In addition to the collegeís Visiting Artist program, the drawing and painting area hosts renowned artists to show their work and meet with students.
+In addition to the college's Visiting Artist program, the Drawing and Painting area hosts renowned artists to show their work and meet with students.

 Scholarships are available to help you pay for your education.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
+You'll need to meet the College of Visual Arts and Design's admission requirements to be qualified as a pre-major.
 These requirements are in addition to the ones administered by the university.